microsoft/OmniParser/omnitool/readme.md

   </tr>
 </table>

-## Highlights:
-1. **OmniParser V2** is 60% faster than V1 and now understands a wide variety of OS, app and inside app icons!
-2. **OmniBox** uses 50% less disk space than other Windows VMs for agent testing, whilst providing the same computer use API

 ## Notes:

 1. Though **OmniParser V2** can run on a CPU, we have separated this out if you want to run it fast on a GPU machine
 2. The **OmniBox** Windows 11 VM docker is dependent on KVM so can only run quickly on Windows and Linux.
 This can run on a CPU machine (doesn't need GPU).
 3. The Gradio UI can also run on a CPU machine.
 We suggest running **omnibox** and **gradio** on the same CPU machine and **omniparserserver** on a GPU server.